-As the above Figure 1 shows, the experiment at the exhibit “The Circular Surface“ consists of bending up a circular spring by means of two (initially vertical and parallel) rotatable levers in such a way that its shape in the final position (see Figure 2 below) represents a distance from point to point
+As the above Figure 1 shows, the experiment at the exhibit “The Circular Surface“ consists of bending up a circular spring by means of two (initially vertical and parallel) rotatable levers in such a way that its shape in the final position (see Figure 2 below) represents a distance from point

 .